intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 improvements in data center environments, end users often see interruptions in service.
-Despite algorithmic advances in the field of control theory, one can often find that the queuing delay in the last-mile equipment exceeds the accumulted transit delay.
+Despite algorithmic advances in the field of control theory, one can often find that the queuing delay in the last-mile equipment exceeds the accumulated transit delay.
 Transport improvements, such as QUIC, Multipath TCP, and TCP Fast Open are still not fully supported in some networks.
 Likewise, various advances in the security and privacy of user data are not widely supported, such